-Janice C. Eberly, 53, was originally appointed as an independent director for a one-year term ending in 2015.
-In 2015, she was re-elected to a five-year term expiring in 2020.
+Janice C. Eberly, 54, was originally appointed as an independent director for a one-year term ending in 2015.
+In 2015, she was re-elected to a five-year term ending in 2020.
 Dr. Eberly is the James R. and Helen D. Russell Distinguished Professor of Finance at the Northwestern University's Kellogg School of Management, where she has been a faculty member since 1998.
 She served as the Assistant Secretary for Economic Policy and Chief Economist for the United States Treasury from 2011 to 2013, and as an independent director for the FHLBank of Chicago from 2009 to 2011.
 Dr. Eberly received a Ph.D. in Economics from the Massachusetts Institute of Technology.

-Kathleen C. McKinney, 61, was originally appointed as an independent director for a two-year term ending in 2012.
-In 2012, she was re-elected to a five-year term expiring in 2017.
-Ms. McKinney is a shareholder in the law firm of Haynsworth Sinkler Boyd, P.A. in South Carolina and has over 35 years of experience as bond counsel and underwriter's counsel in the public finance, community facilities and economic development sectors.
-She recently served as President of the National Association of Bond Lawyers and is a recognized speaker on public finance legal issues.
+Kathleen C. McKinney, 62, was originally appointed as an independent director for a two-year term ending in 2012.
+In 2017, she was re-elected to a five-year term ending in 2022.
+Ms. McKinney is a senior shareholder with Haynsworth Sinkler Boyd, P.A. having over 38 years of experience as bond counsel and underwriter's counsel in the public finance, community facilities and economic development sectors.
+She has served as President of the National Association of Bond Lawyers and is a recognized speaker on public finance legal issues.
 Her practice includes advising State agencies and local governments on corporate governance matters with respect to debt issuance and investment of public funds.
 She is past chair of the Furman University Board of Trustees.
+She is recognized by Chambers in Band 1 for her achievement as an attorney in banking and finance.